TZstatsADS/Spring2019-Proj2-grp3/README.md

 	+ Yu Shen
 	+ Matthew Vitha

-+ **Project summary**: From the angle of restaurant inspectors, we creat a Shiny Dashboard to present history violation information of restaurants in NYC so that the inspectors can make an easier and wiser inspection decision.
++ **Project summary**: Our team created a Shiny Dashboard App using NYC Restaurant Inspection data in efforts to analyze restaurants' histories of health violations.
+The dashboard is designed to assist Restaurant Inspectors in making an easier and wiser inspection decisions.
+The dashboard can also be used by NYC restaurant patrons interested in observing inspection data trends restaurants across the five Boroughs of NYC.
 There are 3 tabs in total.
-In the first tab named City Summary, we analyze Restaurant Inspections on an aggregate level.
-After having an ovrall view of the city, then we move on to the second tab named Search Restaurants.
-In this tab, we can search for restaurants across the five Boroughs and for the restaurants featuring different Cuisines.
-At last, once you have chosen a restaurant you want to inspect, you will have all useful information in the third tab named Restaurant Summary.
+In the first tab named City Summary, the user can analyze Restaurant Inspection statistics on an aggregate level to gain a holistic view into the state of health insepections in NYC.
+In the second tab named Search Restaurants, the user can search for restaurants using an interactive map, filtering the number of restaurnts down based on which borough the restaurant is in, and which cuisine the restaurant features.
+Once the user has chosen a restaurant he or she wishes wants to further inspect based on the first two tabs, the user can access restaurant-specific information in the third tab named Restaurant Summary.

 ![screenshot](doc/Tab1.png)
 ![screenshot](doc/Tab2.png)